Sotatek-NghiaHo/EX200/Red-Hat-System-Administration-II/main.md

 ---
 # Chapter 4.
 Archive and Transfer Files
 Manage Compressed `tar` Archives
 Options of the tar Utility
 One of the following tar command actions is required to perform a tar operation:

--c or --create : Create an archive file.
+- -c or --create : Create an archive file.

--t or --list : List the contents of an archive.
+- -t or --list : List the contents of an archive.

--x or --extract : Extract an archive.
+- -x or --extract : Extract an archive.

 The following tar command general options are often included:

--v or --verbose : Show the files that are being archived or extracted during the tar operation.
+- -v or --verbose : Show the files that are being archived or extracted during the tar operation.

--f or --file : Follow this option with the archive file name to create or open.
+- -f or --file : Follow this option with the archive file name to create or open.

--p or --preserve-permissions : Preserve the original file permissions when extracting.
+- -p or --preserve-permissions : Preserve the original file permissions when extracting.

---xattrs : Enable extended attribute support, and store extended file attributes.
+- --xattrs : Enable extended attribute support, and store extended file attributes.

---selinux : Enable SELinux context support, and store SELinux file contexts.
+- --selinux : Enable SELinux context support, and store SELinux file contexts.

 The following tar command compression options are used to select an algorithm:

--a or --auto-compress : Use the archive's suffix to determine the algorithm to use.
+- -a or --auto-compress : Use the archive's suffix to determine the algorithm to use.

--z or --gzip : Use the gzip compression algorithm, which results in a .tar.gz suffix.
+- -z or --gzip : Use the gzip compression algorithm, which results in a .tar.gz suffix.

--j or --bzip2 : Use the bzip2 compression algorithm, which results in a .tar.bz2 suffix.
+- -j or --bzip2 : Use the bzip2 compression algorithm, which results in a .tar.bz2 suffix.

--J or --xz : Use the xz compression algorithm, which results in a .tar.xz suffix.
+- -J or --xz : Use the xz compression algorithm, which results in a .tar.xz suffix.

-Lệnh sau đây tạo `mybackup.tar` kho lưu trữ để chứa các tệp myapp1.log, myapp2.log, và myapp2.log từ thư mục gốc của người dùng.
-Nếu có tệp trùng tên với tệp lưu trữ được yêu cầu trong thư mục đích, tar lệnh sẽ ghi đè lên tệp đó.
+Lệnh sau đây tạo `mybackup.tar` kho lưu trữ để chứa các tệp `myapp1.log`, `myapp2.log`, và `myapp2.log` từ thư mục gốc của người dùng.
+Nếu có tệp trùng tên với tệp lưu trữ được yêu cầu trong thư mục đích, `tar` lệnh sẽ ghi đè lên tệp đó.
 ```
 [user@host ~]$ tar -cf mybackup.tar myapp1.log myapp2.log myapp3.log
 [user@host ~]$ ls mybackup.tar